 Land is not depreciated.
-The estimated useful lives for property, plant and equipment are as follows: other equipment: 3 to 5 years; buildings are depreciated over the following useful lives of significant individual components: main structure: 10 to 54 years and mechanical, electrical power equipment and other equipment: 10 years.
+The estimated useful lives for property, plant and equipment are as follows: buildings are depreciated over the following useful lives of significant individual components: main structure: 10 to 54 years and mechanical, electrical power equipment and other equipment: 10 years and other equipment: 3 to 5 years.